-To ensure that this data is deleted every time a new conversation is started, enable clear_past_conversations in the Widget script.
-The Local Storage data is also deleted every time a different bot is initialized in the same browser, as well as when the end user clears their cache.
-It's important to note that this data never goes anywhere else but the end user's computer, and that all the data is encrypted.
+To ensure this data is deleted every time a new conversation is started, enable clear_past_conversations in the Widget script.
+The Local Storage data is also deleted every time a different bot is initialized in the same browser and when the end user clears their cache.

-If you want to delete the conversation data for all end users who have used a given bot, we recommend using the Data Deletion function in Bot Settings.
-This will remove the data from our database.
+If you want to delete conversation data for all end users who've used a given bot, we suggest using the Data Deletion feature in Bot Settings.
+This will remove the data from our platform.

 Still curious about our data handling?
 Check out our Data Processor Agreement.